 Why Should Guinea Pigs Eat Squash?

-Squash is high in vitamin C, vitamin A, and other minerals and vitamins that boost your guinea pig’s health and growth.
+Squash is high in vitamin C, vitamin A, and other minerals that boost your piggy’s health.
+However, the nutrient balance in squash isn’t ideal for guinea pigs, so offer it only occasionally and in limited quantities.

 What Are the Benefits of Feeding Guinea Pigs with Squash?